 You can get dedicated IP addresses from some premium VPN providers.
 Premium proxy providers and some VPNs offer residential IP addresses.

-Netflix uses sophisticated techniques to detect a VPN connection.
-Nonetheless, sometimes VPNs make it easy for the system to flag the VPN connection.
+Netflix uses sophisticated techniques to detect VPN connections.
+However, sometimes VPNs inadvertently make it easy for the system to flag their usage.

-Additionally, it is why unblocking Netflix on your web browser is easier than on the Netflix app.
+This discrepancy also explains why unblocking Netflix on your web browser can be easier than on the Netflix app.

 Unblocking Netflix and bypassing geo-restrictions with a VPN is a cat-and-mouse game.
 However, using a premium Netflix VPN can be ahead of the game.